 - Travel will be funded if it is via second class train or coach.
 Flights will only be funded if there is no feasible alternative (and must be economy.

 LSESU can offer a variety of non-financial support to help you with your project.
-This will depend on staff capacity however might include:
+This will depend on staff capacity, and whether you are applying on behalf of a LSESU sports club or society, however it might include:

 This covers administrative tasks, such as booking rooms.
 This would normally only apply if you were holding an event within our building.